What did you say the link was to see those volcano pictures?

 The one reason that the Antarctica climate hasn't warmed as much as other parts of the globe is the existence of the ozone hole overhead.

-Bottom line is they don't know what they're talking about.
+They don't know what they're talking about.

-Their models predict this, this isn't happening.
+Their models predict this.

-Uh and now they've got to come out with the face-saving excuses.
+This isn't happening uh, and now they've got to come out with the face-saving excuses.

 Here's another one.

-You really have been meaning to swap out your light bulbs for those new ones, and you really and truly didn't mean to leave your computer on the whole vacation.
+USA today, also from two days ago, You really have been meaning to swap out your light bulbs for those new ones, and you really and truly didn't mean to leave your computer on the whole vacation.

-You did in fact hear all those Earth Day messages, and yeah, you know you're not doing enough.
+You did, in fact, hear all those Earth Day messages, and yeah, you know you're not doing enough.

 You know it, and you feel guilty.